-Visual alarm (LED) / IrDA port: A bright red LED (Light-Emitting Diode) alarm light provides a visual indication of the alarm state.
-The LED also functions as the IrDA port.
+LED / IrDA port: The LED also functions as the IrDA port.

 MODE button: The large push-button on the front of the instrument is called the MODE button.
 The MODE button is used to turn the ToxiPro on and off, to turn on the backlight, to view the MAX, STEL (if enabled) and TWA (if enabled) screens and to initiate the automatic calibration sequences.